Two weddings and a teaching post in Cold War Berlin

 The West Berlin village surrounded by the Berlin Wall

 When the Cold War split Berlin in half, between East and West, one neighbourhood was trapped in the middle, and became a symbol of Cold War tensions.
 For more than twenty years, the hamlet of Steinstuecken was caught in a tug-of-war between the Americans, the Soviets and the East Germans.
-Listen on Apple PodcastsListen … Read more
+Listen on Apple PodcastsListen on … Read more

 Berlin: Capital of Spies